ponder-lab/Imperative-DL-Study-Web-App/README.md

 ```bash
 python manage.py test
 ```
+Tests that require a database will run on a separate test database.
+Make sure that the `USER` in `settings.py` is granted privileges to create a database.
 ## Docker Image
 - Docker Compose should be installed to build the app's container image.
 - On Windows or Mac systems, install Docker Desktop.
 It includes Docker Engine, Docker CLI client and Docker Compose.